sebastian-brunner/academic-kickstart/content/project/spacebotcamp/index.md

 In the SpacebotCamp, our mobile robotic system had to explore an unknwon area, find two objects and bring them to a third object for assembly.
 All tasks had to be done with a high level of autonomy since communication was delayed by 2 seconds and sending commands was limited to only a few occasions.
 The whole task had to be done in 60 minutes.

 Our team, RMexplores!, was the only team that fulfilled all tasks within the given specification.
-This was accomplished in halve of the time!
+This was accomplished in half of the time!

 My responsibilities: Autonomous Task Control, System Architecture